 So what do you do with this verse?

-Once you have admitted your a sinner and asked Jesus to be the Lord of your life you are saved.
+Once you have admitted you’re a sinner and asked Jesus to be the Lord of your life you are saved.
 This is the will of God that you believe.
 Salvation through grace.

 Unfortunately many are trying to work hard enough to earn God’s love and they miss that it is a free gift they only have to receive.
 On that day they will be disappointed to find no one can earn salvation… not even them.